merbanan/rtl_433/README.md

 		 1 = AM demodulated samples (int16, 1 channel)
 		 2 = FM demodulated samples (int16) (experimental)
-		 Note: If output file is specified, input will always be I/Q [<filename>] Save data stream to output file (a '-' dumps samples to stdout)
+		 Note: If output file is specified, input will always be I/Q [-F] kv|json|csv Produce decoded output in given format.
+Not yet supported by all drivers.
+	[<filename>] Save data stream to output file (a '-' dumps samples to stdout)

 Supported devices: